Rapp OptoElectronic

 The MOM is available with four different detector path designs.
 The original two channel pentagon, which can become a four channel detector path.
 The Short path and the Wide path are two designs that increase the chances of capturing ballistic photons by getting the first collection lens either closer to the back aperture of the objective (Short path) or by using a larger aperture collection lens and dichroic (Wide path).

-Sutter MOM packages include all of the equipment (less the Ti:Sapphire laser and objective) needed for a complete imaging system.
+Sutter MOM packages include all of the equipment (less the Femtosecond laser and objective) needed for a complete imaging system.

 • Hamamatsu photomultiplier tubes (PMTs):